microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 ### Performance, Power, and Efficiency

-This change should not particularily impact startup time or any of these other categories.
+This change should not particularly impact startup time or any of these other categories.

 ## Potential Issues